Michael Vey: The Prisoner of Cell 25: Synopsis

-Meanwhile, Taylor has been taken captive from her cheerleading practice by Nichelle and a few Elgen guards.
-She is transported to the Elgen Academy, where she finds out that she has an identical twin named Tara.
-She also learns that all of the students at the school have unique electrical abilities, and that Dr. Hatch classifies them as Glows.
-Taylor soon discovers the dark side of Dr. Hatch, as he likes to manipulate the teenagers into using their powers in bad ways.
-When Taylor refuses to obey, she is tortured by Nichelle and sent to Purgatory, a small cell in the basement with three other rebellious Glows: Ian, McKenna, and Abigail.
+Michael wakes up in a hospital and is told that his mother has been kidnapped.
+Meanwhile, Taylor has been taken captive from her cheerleading practice by the Elgen and taken to the Elgen Academy.
+She meets several other students at the school, all of whom have electrical abilities.
+While Taylor initially enjoys her time at the academy, she soon realizes that Dr. Hatch manipulates the electric children to prove their loyalty.
+When Taylor refuses, she is tortured and sent to Purgatory, a small cell in the basement with three other rebellious electric children, Ian Abigail, and McKenna.

-Michael makes a deal with Jack and Wade, who agree to drive Michael and Ostin to Pasadena to rescue Mrs. Vey and Taylor.
-When they arrive, Michael and the others try unsuccessfully to free Taylor, but are ultimately captured by the Elgen guards.
-Dr. Hatch interrogates Michael, then offers to let him join the school.
-To prove his loyalty, Michael is told he needs to shock and kill Wade.
-He refuses, and is sent to Cell 25 to be tortured.
-After 26 days, Michael is released from Cell 25 and brought before Dr. Hatch again, along with Ostin and Taylor.
-As part of his manipulation of Michael, Dr. Hatch leaves Zeus to kill Ostin and Taylor.
-Michael taunts Zeus into releasing a large bolt of lightning, which Michael sends back at him, knocking him out.
-In the end, Ostin and Taylor survive the blast from Zeus and Michael Vey.
-Taylor searches Zeus's memories and finds that Dr. Hatch manipulated him into believing that he killed his family.
-Zeus joins the Electroclan, and they break Ian, McKenna, and Abigail out of their cell.
-A lengthy battle ensues between the Electroclan and the Elgen, Dr. Hatch, and the other Glows.
-Michael and the Electroclan take over the control room and releases the human captives kept in the school (including Jack and Wade), who then overpower the remaining guards.
-Nichelle nearly defeats the Electroclan by draining their electricity, but Michael manages to overwhelm her.
-Dr. Hatch escapes from Elgen Academy in a helicopter with most of the other Glows.
+Michael makes a deal with his bullies, who agree to drive him and Ostin to Pasadena to rescue Taylor and his mother.
+When they arrive, Michael and the others try unsuccessfully to free Taylor, but are ultimately captured by the Elgen.
+Dr. Hatch offers to let him join the school, but he must prove his loyalty by killing one of his bullies.
+When he refuses, he is sent to Cell 25 for almost a month to be tortured.
+Eventually, Michael is released, and Dr. Hatch has one of the other electric children, Zeus, kill Taylor and Ostin in front of him to try to force his hand.
+However, Michael manages to overpower him, rescuing his friends and recruiting Zeus.
+They break the other electric children out of Purgatory, and a lengthy battles ensues between the Electroclan and the Elgen.

+Michael and the Electroclan take over the control room and release the GPs (human guinea pigs), who then help to clear out the remaining Elgen.
+The electroclan is nearly defeated by Dr. Hatch's electric children, but Michael manages to overwhelm them.
+Dr. Hatch escapes from the academy with his electric children, leaving the Electroclan victorious.